fastmcp-me/gemini-deepsearch-mcp/README.md

 }
 ```

-**Important:**
-- Replace `/path/to/gemini-deepsearch-mcp` with the actual absolute path to your project directory
+Replace `/path/to/gemini-deepsearch-mcp` with the actual absolute path to your project directory.
-- Replace `your-gemini-api-key-here` with your actual Gemini API key
-- Restart Claude Desktop after updating the configuration

 Once configured, you can use the `deep_search` tool in Claude Desktop by asking questions like:
 - "Use deep_search to research the latest developments in quantum computing"